Pchambet/graph-neural-networks/README.md

 ---

-## 🚀 Why This Exists
+## Why This Exists

 Hello.
 Today, you stand before this notebook, and I see someone who wants things to change.
-But most importantly, I see someone who is **ready to take full responsibility** for their learning.
+But most importantly, I see someone who is ready to take full responsibility for their learning.

 That's rare.
 But who said that *pearls are easy to find*?